Chapter 34: Recovery – 159 AK, Early Winter

 Most unfortunate of all, the king had also ordered the first Captain Lendyld to stay with Blackhawk no matter what.

-All of which explained why, just as the sun was clearing the horizon, the good captain found himself trailing behind the colonel as they slipped through back passages and…
+All of which explained why, just as the sun cleared the horizon, the good captain found himself trailing behind the colonel as they slipped through back passages and…

 Blackhawk darted ahead, body-checking a guard into the wall with his right shoulder as his trailing left hand implanted a knife into the second guard’s groin.
 As the stricken soldier reached for his punctured privates, the blade slipped out, then slashed upward guided by its victim’s chest plate to open his throat.
 Stepping backward, the colonel’s elbow crushed the first guard’s larynx.